-These days a lot of people are claiming to be “food bloggers” after they took a picture of the food they eat and post it to social media.
-But little do they know that there are others out there who take food blogging seriously and some even made it their career.
+Food blogging means more than just taking a few pictures of the food you’re about to eat and posting it on social media.
+There are folks out there who take food blogging seriously and some who’ve even made it their career.
 Sounds interesting, right?
-Eating good food while making money but how does one do that?
+Eating good food while making money.

-For those who are interested in making money while enjoying all sorts of food, becoming an affiliate marketer can help you in so many ways.
+For those interested in making money while enjoying all sorts of food, affiliate marketing food is just the ticket.
+So how does it work?

 Affiliate Marketing and Food Bloggers

 Affiliate marketing food and related products is when you promote a food product or related item, such as a cooking utensil, from a third party by placing affiliate links or ads in your blog or vlog.

 The advertiser of the product provides you with the affiliate link.
 Affiliate cookies are then dropped on your visitor’s computer once they visit your site as well as the merchant’s site.
 Once a visitor completes a sale, you earn a commission.

 There are a a few ways a food blogger can go about affiliate marketing food and related products.

 Pay per click (or PPC) is the most basic and one of the most popular payment structures for affiliate marketing.
 With this structure, you’re paid for each visitor you refer to the merchant’s page whether they’ve made a purchase or not.

 Pay Per Performance (PPP)